top of page

 Icon for Hinge Movement

-The hinge movement is crucial for bending forward to tie your shoes or pick up items without straining your back.
+Supports bending forward to tie your shoes or lift items without straining your back.

-These movement patterns are essential for building strength, improving flexibility, and maintaining stability - all of which contribute to a pain-free life.
+These movements are key for building strength, improving flexibility, and maintaining stability – all of which contribute to a pain-free life.

-In this video, I’ll guide you through five beginner-friendly exercises that focus on rotation, push, and pull movements.
-These exercises are easy to do at home or in the gym and can significantly improve your shoulder strength and stability.
+In this video, I’ll guide you through five beginner-friendly exercises that target rotation, push, and pull movements.
+They’re easy to do at home or in the gym and can significantly improve your shoulder strength and stability.

 Why Start Here?

-If doing all five exercises feels overwhelming, start with Exercise 1 and Exercise 4.
+If doing all five exercises feels like a lot, start with Exercise 1 and Exercise 4.
 These focus on core stability and spinal mobility.
-Using a theraband (you can grab one in your next session), you’ll activate deep core muscles and encourage your spine’s natural rotation, reducing stiffness and improving balance.
+Using a theraband (you can grab one at your next session), you’ll activate deep core muscles and improve your spine’s natural rotation - reducing stiffness and improving balance.

-Exercises 2, 3, and 4 emphasize pushing movements, which are essential for building upper-body strength and enhancing posture.
-These movements prepare you for tasks like unloading the dishwasher or pushing a lawnmower, making everyday activities easier and less taxing.
+Exercises 2, 3, and 5 emphasise pushing movements, which are essential for building upper-body strength and posture.
+These prep you for daily tasks like unloading the dishwasher or pushing a lawnmower, making everyday life easier on your shoulders.

 Build a Routine for Lasting Benefits